 NAMUR NE 32 Data retention in the event of a power failure in field and control instruments with microprocessors NAMUR NE 43 Standardization of the signal level for the breakdown information of digital transmitters with analog output signal.
-NAMUR NE 53 Software of field devices and signal-processing devices with digital electronics NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications ETSI EN 300 328 Guidelines for 2.4 GHz radio components.
-EN 301489 Electromagnetic compatibility and radio spectrum matters (ERM).
-16.14 Application packages Many different application packages are available to enhance the functionality of the device.
+NAMUR NE 53 Software of field devices and signal-processing devices with digital electronics NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications 16.13 Application packages Many different application packages are available to enhance the functionality of the device.
 Such packages might be needed to address safety aspects or specific application requirements.
 The application packages can be ordered with the device or subsequently from Endress+Hauser.
 Detailed information on the order code in question is available from your local Endress+Hauser sales center or on the product page of the Endress+Hauser website: www.endress.com.
 Diagnostic functionality Order code for "Application package", option EA "Extended HistoROM" Comprises extended functions concerning the event log and the activation of the measured value memory.
 Event log: Memory volume is extended from 20 message entries (standard version) to up to 100 entries.
 Data logging (line recorder): Memory capacity for up to 1000 measured values is activated.
 250 measured values can be output via each of the 4 memory channels.
 The recording interval can be defined and configured by the user.
 Measured value logs can be accessed via the local display or operating tool e.g. FieldCare, DeviceCare or Web server.
 For detailed information, see the Operating Instructions for the device.
 Heartbeat Technology Order code for "Application package", option EB "Heartbeat Verification + Monitoring" Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
 Functional testing in the installed state without interrupting the process.
 Traceable verification results on request, including a report.
 Simple testing process via local operation or other operating interfaces.
 Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.
-Extension of calibration intervals according to operator's rick assessment.
+Extension of calibration intervals according to operator's risk assessment.